We are thred CIC. Our work and belief has driven us to set up our unique not for profit organisation.

 Tommy was awarded a BEM for the years of campaigning and support he has given to people living with dementia, their carers and professionals who care for them.
-With over 10,000 followers worldwide, Tommy is our star, well known on Twitter for his weekly information sessions and believes the world can be a better place if we can work together.
+With over 10,000 followers worldwide, Tommy is our star, well known on Twitter for his weekly information sessions and sense of humour with his many jokes.
+He believes the world can be a better place if we can work together.

 Paul has used his musical talents to connect with others, translate his story and that of his peers through song writing and performance, most of all Paul loves meeting people, listening, and learning from them.
 He’s proved that music has no barriers or borders across diverse communities and collaboration enhances our lives for the better.
 Paul uses his music to bring people together, share their experiences and learn from each other.
 Paul is still waiting for his No 1 hit….just a matter of time.

 Lou is our gadget girl bringing us into the 21 century to develop our digital platforms, helping us reach as many people as we can.
 She also dabbles in and keeps control of our creative ideas with her finance head on making sure our money stretches a little bit further, so we have the maximum impact in our community.
 As a seasoned campaigner for carers rights Lou has gathered their stories to help shape new services and policy and made a lasting contribution by inspiring carers to use their own experiences to be heard.
 Lou is most creative when working from our temporary headquarters in her garden shed…… that she built herself……is there nothing this girl can’t do!